Arihant-Bhandari/Arihant_Bhandari-Resume/README.md

 # Arihant Bhandari's Resume

 Welcome to my resume repository!
-This repository contains the LaTeX source code for my professional resume.
+This repository contains my professional resume.
 It is crafted for developers, machine learning enthusiasts, and recruiters interested in my technical background and accomplishments.

 ## 👨‍💻 About Me